 Multiple planter systems are typically controlled using the main tractor directional valve.
 The tractor pump usually operates at max pressure during planting creating:

 By using a dedicated pressure-compensated pump driven by the tractor’s PTO to power the planter hydraulic downforce system, the tendency for the tractor pump to operate at high-pressure standby is reduced, thereby reducing a major contributor to excess heating and poor fuel consumption.
-Pump should be low displacement, sized to handle downforce flow needs.
-Pump also provides supply pressure to operate the Power Beyond pump.
+The pump should be low displacement, sized to handle downforce flow needs.
+The pump also provides supply pressure to operate the Power Beyond pump.

 The pump has a secondary function by providing a pressure source for a proportional pressure control valve which can be intelligently controlled via the tractor power beyond load dense port.